simphony/simphony-metadata/docs/format.md

     ``description``: string
         For human consumption.
 Free form description of the semantic carried by the data type.

-    ``shape``: inline sequence
+    ``shape``: inline sequence of positive integers
-        The represented CUBA entity is an array, rather than a scalar.
+        The represented CUBA data is an array, rather than a scalar.
         `shape` defines the shape of this array.
 MUST be a list of positive integers.

     ``length``: integer
-        This entity MAY be present if the type is ``string``.
+        This key MAY be present if the type is ``string``.
 It MUST NOT be present otherwise.
         If present, it constraints the length of the string to the specified amount.
         If not present, the string can have arbitrary length.